sakthivel182006/Brite_Spark_Hackathon/AI-USAGE.md

 AI was used to suggest test scenarios and edge cases.

-The developer implemented and executed tests against the actual application.
+I implemented and executed tests against the actual application.

 Testing covered scenarios including: